Correlation Between Vanguard Large and Cboe Validus

 Strong

-Compared to the overall equity markets, risk-adjusted returns on investments in Cboe Validus SP are ranked lower than 2 (%) of all global equities and portfolios over the last 90 days.
+Over the last 90 days Cboe Validus SP has generated negative risk-adjusted returns adding no value to investors with long positions.
 In spite of rather sound basic indicators, Cboe Validus is not utilizing all of its potentials.
-The latest stock price tumult, may contribute to shorter-term losses for the shareholders.
+The recent stock price tumult, may contribute to shorter-term losses for the shareholders.

 Vanguard Large and Cboe Validus Volatility Contrast